ludavid15/notes/math/_posts/2022-03-30-linearAlgebra.md

 ### Minimum Dimensions

-> If I told you that there were 4 distinct points, and gave you the distance between every pair, you could determine the minimum dimensional space required to properly map these points.
+If I told you that there were 4 distinct points, and gave you the distance between every pair, you could determine the minimum dimensional space required to properly map these points.
 For instance, if all 6 distances are the same, there is no way to position these 4 points in a plane that makes this true.
 Instead, they must be arranged as a regular tetrahedron in 3D space.
+This is a useful concept for things like embedding vectors, used in sequence models, like natural language processing.